WHERE IS YOUR HOME?

 My first thought wasn’t about the cart.

-So I stopped the car.
+So I stopped.

-Before I could reach him, another man suddenly ran over — clearly someone who knew him — yelling and grabbing him, pulling him back to his feet.
+Before I could reach him, another man suddenly ran over —

 Not because I planned to.

-But because the scene stopped me cold.
+But because the scene had already stopped me.

 His cart was stacked high.